 As we were making our renovation plans, I decided to paint this piece to use as the vanity in our new half bath.
 After all, it was an inexpensive reproduction piece made in Indonesia.
 Because we are using a vessel sink, the height was perfect.

 To avoid any of the stained wood from bleeding through my paint, I first used this primer on the entire piece and allowed it to dry overnight.For my paint, I chose this soft shade of blue that I've used in previous projects, and I purchased 2 sample pots of this from Lowe's.

 Along with the sample pots of paint, I purchased the plastic mixing container that you see in the above photo to use in making my own chalky paint.

-My Recipe for DIY Chalk-like Paint
+DIY Chalk-like Paint Recipe

 I place about 3 ounces of Plaster of Paris in the plastic mixing container.
 Then I add a small amount of very warm water and stir it together, making sure all lumps are dissolved and it is completely smooth.
 Next I add the entire contents of one sample pot of paint into the same container and stir it all together until it was well mixed.

 If you make some of your own and the mixture seems thick, add a bit more water.

 I did mix up more of the chalky paint the next day when I started with the second coat.